Flag of Australia: Status of the Union Jack

-On 4 December 1950, the Prime Minister Robert Menzies affirmed the Blue ensign as the National flag and in 1951 King George VI approved the Government's recommendation.
+On 4 December 1950, the Prime minister Robert Menzies affirmed the Blue ensign as the National flag and in 1951 King George VI approved the government's recommendation.

-When the Flags Bill was introduced into parliament on 20 November 1953, Menzies said:"This bill is very largely a formal measure which puts into legislative form what has become almost the established practice in Australia ...
-The design adopted was submitted to His Majesty King Edward VII, and he was pleased to approve of it as the Australian flag in 1902.
-However, no legislative action has ever been taken to determine the precise form of the flag or the circumstances of its use, and this bill has been brought down to produce that result."This status was formalised on 14 February 1954, when Queen Elizabeth II gave Royal Assent to the Flags Act 1953, which had been passed two months earlier.
-The monarch's Assent was timed to coincide with the Queen's visit to the country and came after she had opened the new session of Parliament.
-The Act confers statutory powers on the Governor-General to appoint 'flags and ensigns of Australia' and authorise warrants and make rules as to use of flags.
-Section 8 ensures that the 'right or privilege' of a person to fly the Union Flag is not affected by the Act.
+When the Flags Bill was introduced into parliament on 20 November 1953, Menzies stated that the bill was "largely a formal measure which puts into legislative form what has become almost the established practice in Australia".
+However, historian Elizabeth Kwan argues that Menzies was actually hiding the fact that the bill would give priority to the Australian flag over the Union Jack for the first time, in order to avoid alienating those who still considered the Union Jack the national flag.

+This status was formalised on 14 February 1954, when Queen Elizabeth II gave royal assent to the Flags Act 1953, which had been passed two months earlier.
+The monarch's assent was timed to coincide with the Queen's visit to the country and came after she had opened the new session of Parliament.
+The act confers statutory powers on the governor-general to appoint "flags and ensigns of Australia" and authorise warrants and make rules as to use of flags.
+Section 8 ensures that the "right or privilege" of a person to fly the Union Jack is not affected by the act.

-South Australia chose to continue with the Union Flag as National flag until 1956, when schools were given the option of using either the Union or Australian flags.
-The Union Flag was still regarded as the National flag by many Australians well into the 1970s, which inspired Arthur Smout's campaign from 1968 to 1982 to encourage Australians to give the Australian flag precedence.
+South Australia chose to continue with the Union Jack as the national flag until 1956, when schools were given the option of using either the Union Jack or Australian flag.
+The former was still regarded as the national flag by many Australians well into the 1970s, which inspired Arthur Smout's campaign from 1968 to 1982 to encourage Australians to give the Australian flag precedence.

-By the mid-1980s, the Commonwealth Government no longer reminded Australians they had the right to fly the Union Flag alongside the National Flag or provided illustrations of how to correctly display them together.
+By the mid-1980s, the Commonwealth Government no longer reminded Australians they had the right to fly the Union Jack alongside the National Flag or provided illustrations of how to correctly display them together.

-Flag Day

-In 1996, the Governor-General, Sir William Deane, issued a proclamation recognising the annual commemoration of Australian National Flag Day, to be held on 3 September.
-Flag Day celebrations had been occurring in Sydney since 1985.
-The inaugural event was held under the auspices of the New South Wales branch of the Australian National Flag Association to commemorate the anniversary of the flag being first flown in 1901.
-On Flag Day, ceremonies are held in schools, major centres, and the Governor-General, Governors and some politicians attend or release statements to the media.
-Australian National Flag Day is not a public holiday.
+In 1977, the Australian flag was first displayed in the House of Representatives in Old Parliament House.
+It continued to be displayed in the chamber on the opening New Parliament House in 1988.
+Subsequently, the flag was displayed in the Senate for the first time in 1992.

+Increasing debate (1980s–1990s)

+Mild but persistent debates over the status of the flag (and especially the presence of the Union Jack in the canton) came to head during the Australian bicentenary in 1988 and during the prime ministership of Paul Keating.
+Two lobby groups respectively supporting a flag change and opposing it were created in this period: Ausflag (established 1981), which supports changing the flag, and the Australian National Flag Association (ANFA) (established 1983), which wants to keep the existing flag.